DATE: Tuesday, 11 November 2025

 Confirmed Speakers:

-Jeremy Fenton – Executive Manager, Unsolicited Communications and Scams Branch, Australian Communications and Media Authority
+Jeremy Fenton is the Executive Manager for the Unsolicited Communications and Scams Branch at the Australian Communications and Media Authority (ACMA).

-Mr Fenton has over 19 years’ experience in the communications and media regulatory environment, spanning unsolicited communications, telecommunications, broadcasting and content regulation, content classification and online child protection initiatives.
+Jeremy has over 20 years’ experience in the communications and media regulatory environment, spanning unsolicited communications, telecommunications, broadcasting and content regulation, content classification and online child protection initiatives.
+He served as a statutory appointment to Australia’s Classification Board for 7 years, including 4 years as the Senior Classifier.

 Sunita Bose – Managing Director, Digital Industry Group Inc. (DIGI)

-Carol Bennett – CEO, Australian Communications Consumer Action Network (ACAN)
+Carol Bennett – CEO, Australian Communications Consumer Action Network (ACCAN)

 Moderated By